docker/docs/compose/reference/index.md

 ## Use `--profile` to specify one or more active profiles

-Calling `docker-compose --profile frontend up` will start the services with the profile `frontend` and services without specified profiles.
-You can also enable multiple profiles, e.g. with `docker-compose --profile frontend --profile debug up` the profiles `frontend` and `debug` will be enabled.
+Calling `docker compose --profile frontend up` will start the services with the profile `frontend` and services without specified profiles.
+You can also enable multiple profiles, e.g. with `docker compose --profile frontend --profile debug up` the profiles `frontend` and `debug` will be enabled.

 See also [_Using profiles with Compose_](../profiles.md) and the